maxio-com/ab-java-sdk/README.md

 One of the many reasons to use Advanced Billing is the immense feature set and surrounding community [client libraries](page:development-tools/client-libraries).
 The Maxio API returns JSON responses as the primary and recommended format, but XML is also provided as a backwards compatible option for Merchants who require it.

-### Getting Started

-Steps to make your first Maxio Advanced Billing API call:
+### Steps to make your first Maxio Advanced Billing API call

 1. [Sign-up](https://app.chargify.com/signup/maxio-billing-sandbox) or [log-in](https://app.chargify.com/login.html) to your [test site](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405553861773-Testing-Intro) account.
 2. [Setup and configure authentication](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405281550477-API-Keys#api) credentials.